 Becoming a Participant

-- You are always 100% vested in, or entitled to, the money in your individual account.
+- You are always 100% vested in the money in your individual account.
 You need to meet certain eligibility requirements before you are able to access the money in your account.

 Your Annuity Plan Account